Uttarakhand's Favorite Offbeat Trek

-If you cancel a trek before 30 days of trek start date and get a full refund after deduction of 1.99% payment processing fee.
+If you cancel a trek before 30 days of the trek start date and get a full refund after the deduction of the 1.99% payment processing fee.

 If you cancel a trek before 15 days of the trek start date and get a refund after a deduction of 20% of the total trek fee.

 If you cancel a trek before 10 days of the trek start date and get a refund after a deduction of 40% of the total trek fee.